 The TXD_UNIT parameter shall be the n-bit combination of 0 and 1 for one symbol of OFDM modulation.
 If the length of a coded PSDU (C-PSDU) is shorter than n bits, bits with value 0 are added at the end of the coded PSDU to form an OFDM symbol.(#5235) This parameter represents a single block of data that, in turn, shall be used by the PHY to be encoded into an OFDM transmitted symbol.

+The TXD_UNIT parameter is present for one user for an SU PPDU and present per user for an MU PPDU.
+It is conceptually supplied as an array of values indexed by u, where u takes values 1 to NUM_USERS.

 PMD_DATA.indication